TejasVarute/Notes/Fast API.md

 - An operation function return A JSON response to the client.
 - The response can be in the from of Python primary types, i.e, **numbers**, **string**, **list** or **dict**, etc.
 - It can also be form of **Pydantic model**.
-- For a function to return a model object, the operation decorator should decalre a `response_model` paramter.
+- For a function to return a model object, the operation decorator should declare a `response_model` parameter.
 - Eg.

 ```python